jbcoe/value_types/DRAFT.md

 15. _Effects_: `alloc` is direct-non-list-initialized with `a`.
 If `other` is valueless, `*this` is valueless.
-Otherwise, if `alloc == other.alloc` is `true`, constructs an object of type `indirect` that owns the owned object of `other`;
+Otherwise, if `alloc == other.alloc` is `true`, constructs an object of type `indirect` that takes ownership of the owned object of `other`.
-    `other` is valueless.
     Otherwise, constructs an owned object of type `T` with `*std::move(other)`, using the allocator `alloc`.

 16. _Postconditions_: `other` is valueless.